Travis Reinking: 'Illuminati Is Real' Says Final Facebook Post By Waffle House Shooting Suspect

 Travis Reinking, the 29-year-old suspect in Sunday morning’s mass shooting at a Waffle House restaurant in Antioch, Tennessee, may have believed in a widespread conspiracy theory popular on the far right-wing of the political spectrum, based on a Youtube video that appears to have been the final status update Reinking posted on his Facebook page.

-Reinking, originally of Morton, Illinois — a suburb of Peoria — is believed by authorities to be the man who entered the Waffle House at about 3:30 Sunday morning clad only in a green jacket, opening fire on customers and employees with an AR-15 assault rifle, according to a report by WLS-TV News in Chicago, Illinois.
+Reinking, originally of Morton, Illinois — a suburb of Peoria — is believed by authorities to be the man who entered the Waffle House at about 3:30 Sunday morning clad only in a green jacket, opening fire on customers and employees with an AR-15 rifle, according to a report by WLS-TV News in Chicago, Illinois.

-Little else is currently known about Reinking, who is described as a white male about six-feet-four-inches in height and weighing 180 pounds, according to The Tennessean newspaper.
+Little else is currently known about Reinking, who is described as a white male about 6-feet, 4-inches in height and weighing 180 pounds, according to the Tennessean newspaper.
 Other media reports said that Reinking, at some point prior to the shooting, had some sort of contact with the FBI, but the nature of that encounter was not clear.

 But the Facebook posting may give at least a clue as to the views held by Reinking.
 The “Illuminati” conspiracy theory is the belief that a small, secret group of elite individuals controls all major world events.
 The apparent final post on a Facebook page believed to belong to Reinking was a Youtube video with his comment, “The Illuminati is real.”
 The video linked from the Facebook account has been taken down, but the following video is believed to be the clip posted by Reinking.